Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Proposed Method

 To solve CNP, we propose FGDD that combines feature importance-aware GAT and dueling DDQN.
-As shown in Figure~\ref{Fig:FGDD Framework}, it is composed of two phases: encoding and decoding phases.
-The former tries to present the state of a whole graph, while the latter employs these representations to form a score function that determines the action for a state.
+As shown in Fig.~\ref{Fig:FGDD Framework}, it is composed of two phases: the graph-feature representation and the feature-based node selection.
+The first phase aims to present the state of the entire graph, while the second phase employs these representations to form a score function that determines the action for a state.
 More specifically, node representation is first obtained by a feature importance-aware GAT.
-A solution of CNP is then iteratively constructed by a dueling DDQN agent who selects a node to be removed from current network according to the representation information.
+The dueling DDQN agent then selects a node to remove from the current network based on the representation information and iteratively constructs a solution to the CNP.